jeremylong/DependencyCheck/README.md

 Then load the resulting 'dependency-check-report.html' into your favorite browser.

+#### Building without running tests
+To speed up your turnaround cycle times, you can also compile without running the tests each time:
+`mvn -s settings.xml install -Dmaven.test.skip=true -Dmaven.test.skip.exec`

+Please remember to at least run the tests once before opening the PR. :)

 ### IntelliJ Idea
 To be able to debug your tests in IntelliJ Idea, you can introduce a maven configuration that executes your test and enables debugging with breakpoints etc.
 Basically, you do what´s described in https://www.jetbrains.com/help/idea/work-with-tests-in-maven.html#run_single_test and set the `forkCount` to 0, otherwise debugging won´t work.